A Guide to Office Building Quality

 The first and second editions of this Guide were released in 2006 and 2012 respectively.
 To ensure market and industry relevance with respect to several parameters, an updated edition was required.

 The Property Council of Australia Board has requested additional consultation and a Board subcommittee is being formed to provide advice and governance.
 The Board subcommittee is currently reviewing the third edition.
 We will keep this page updated with the process and timings.
 Thank you for your ongoing support of this extremely important Guide.

-Update: The Property Council is aware that the Australian Building Codes Board is reviewing the National Construction Code.
-This is taken into consideration in the review of the Guide.
-The 3rd Edition is currently not released.
+Update: The Property Council is aware that the Australian Building Codes Board had reviewed the National Construction Code.
+This was taken into consideration in the review of the Guide.

 Frequently Asked Questions

 - What are the major changes to the guidelines?

 - Explanatory notes around ‘Occupancy Density’ have been added.

 - Definitions under the Lifts section have been amended.

 - Further details have been included in the indoor environment quality parameters, as well as a new parameter around climate change added.